coyotoid/gris/README.md

 execute correctly will have their effect incorrectly inferred.

 i am working on getting this done, i just need to figure out how :-)

+### to-do

+- [ ] finish the type checker
+- [ ] rework lexer and parser... perhaps?
+  - would like to have a proper expression tree as opposed to working directly on a s-exp